ytcheng-lab/RV32Zfinx-FPU-Integration-Note/README.md

 # Lightweight FPU Integration via RV32Zfinx

 ## 📌 Summary
-> **This project integrates the Zurich CVFPU into an RV32IM-based SoC to enable the RV32Zfinx extension, improving softmax performance by over 95% compared to software-only execution on RV32IM.**
+> **This project integrates the Zurich CVFPU into an RV32IM-based SoC to enable the RV32Zfinx extension, improving softmax performance by ~69% execution cycles in RTL simulation (ncverilog)**

-> **RTL simulation result: ~68% execution time reduction (simulation: ncverilog)**

 ## Motivation
 While implementing MobileBERT on a resource-limited IoT platform, softmax became a significant performance bottleneck due to its dependence on `exp(x)`, which is costly without floating-point support.